Roberta Cowell: Second World War

-On 28 December 1940, Cowell was commissioned into the Royal Army Service Corps as second lieutenant, and in June 1941, married Diana Margaret Zelma Carpenter (1917–2006), who also had been an engineering student at UCL with an interest in motor racing.
-Cowell served in Iceland before transferring from the Army to the RAF on 24 January 1942 with the rank of pilot officer (temporary).
+On 28 December 1940, Cowell was commissioned into the Royal Army Service Corps as second lieutenant.
+In June 1941, she married, before transferring from the Army to the RAF on 24 January 1942 with the rank of pilot officer (temporary).
 She had obtained a private pilot's licence before the war and completed RAF flying training at RAF Ansty.

-Cowell served a tour with a front–line Spitfire squadron and then briefly as an instructor.
+Cowell served a tour with a front-line Spitfire squadron and then briefly as an instructor.
 By June 1944, she was flying with No. 4 Squadron RAF, a squadron assigned to the task of aerial reconnaissance.
 During the course of the war the squadron had flown a variety of aircraft types but by mid–1944 it was flying the Spitfire PR.
 XI, an unarmed, camera-equipped version of the Supermarine Spitfire.
 Shortly before the D-Day landings, on 4 June 1944, she had a lucky escape when the oxygen system of her Spitfire malfunctioned at 31000 ft over Fruges, France.
 She passed out but the aircraft continued flying on its own for around an hour over German-occupied France while being subjected to German anti-aircraft fire, she regained semi-consciousness at low altitude and was able to fly back to the squadron's base at RAF Gatwick.